MicrosoftDocs/sql-docs/docs/big-data-cluster/app-deployment-extension.md

 - Click on the status bar at the bottom that says `SQL Server BDC Disconnected`.
 - Or click on the `Connect to Cluster` button at the top with the arrow pointing into a doorway.

-VS Code prompts for the appropriate endpoint, username, and password.
+Visual Studio Code prompts for the appropriate endpoint, username, and password.

 The endpoint to connect is the `Cluster Management Service` endpoint with port 30080.